dimdnk/dimdnk/CV.md

 -    Proficient in developing SPA with Angular 10+, responsive admin UI with Bootstrap components.
 -    Experience on Kubernetes, OpenShift environments, AWS cloud services like EC2, S3, Cloudfront, EKS, Fargate, and a capability with Google Cloud Run for multi-cloud.

+### 🔖 Experience

+**Java Developer, DataArt Solutions, Inc.** (2021 – Present)

+- Implementing ETL engine using Spring Boot 3, Apache Camel, Mapstruct, Kafka Streams, Hibernate (+postgres).
+- Building an enterprise product information management (PIM) software provides a single place to collect, manage, and enrich product information, create a product catalog, and distribute it to sales and eCommerce channels.

+**Software Engineer, Amadeus IT Group SA** (2016 – 2021)

+- Design and develop an internal extract-transform-load tool that ran in batch mode to gather descriptive static content from different sources (like REST APIs, sFTP, SOAP servers), transform it using XQuery, and finally load it to the third-party consumer.
+- Leading in the technical content of the system/functional/design specifications
+- Developing Java microservices using Spring Boot, Spring Cloud stack, Kafka, Couchbase, Kubernetes, and OpenShift.

+**Tech Lead/Co-founder , WellCart** (2012 – 2016)

+- Create open-source components for web applications to reduce overhead and shorten Zend Framework projects lifecycle
+- Help companies to handle complex technical and design problems related to the full stack web development using PHP products

 ### 💼 Skills

 <p align="left">